 We are investing in and creating original, high-quality shows including the new Titans series, and curating the most beloved nostalgic content, while at the same time elevating the comic reading experience to new heights.
 Nothing this robust has ever been offered to fans before.

-At launch, the service will be available in the United States across multiple platforms, including iOS, Android, Roku, Apple TV, Amazon Fire TV, and Android TV, as well as the web.
+At launch, the service will be available in the United States across multiple platforms, including iOS, Android, Roku,

 Check out this preview: